 By the time your account gets charged off, you’re already 180 days late and you've suffered significant damage to your credit.
 After that, the charge-off listing will remain on your credit report, it will remain there for seven years from the date it was charged off.
 In total, the account remains delinquent on your credit report for seven and a half years.
 That's a long time to have such a negative entry on your credit report.

 Charged-Off Doesn't Mean Forgiven

 Don't let the name fool you.
 You're still responsible for paying a charge-off.
-As long as the charge-off remains unpaid, the creditor can continue attempts to collect on the account and that may include suing your for the amount.
+As long as the charge-off remains unpaid, the creditor can continue attempts to collect on the account and that may include suing you for what you owe.

 Future creditors and lenders take charge-offs seriously, to the point that they may deny any future credit card and loan applications, so it’s in your best interest to remove charge-offs from your credit report.
 Negotiation is your best tactic for reducing the effects of a charged-off account.

 Talk to the Creditor

-Often charge-offs are handed to a debt collector soon after the charge-off date.
-But, when it comes to charge-offs, you don’t want to deal with a collection agency.
-After all, it’s the original creditor who reports a charged-off account and a collector can’t do anything about what the original creditor reports to the credit bureaus.
+Often, charge-offs are handed to a debt collector soon after the charge-off date.
+But, when it comes to charge-offs, it's better to deal with the original creditor (who reports the charged-off status) than a debt collector.
+A collector can’t do anything about what the original creditor reports to the credit bureaus.

 To remove a charge-off, you should contact the original creditor.
 You want to convince the creditor to remove the charge-off from your credit report in exchange for payment.
 Before you make the call, know how much you’re able to pay on the account.
 The more you can pay and the sooner you can pay it, the more negotiating power you have.
 Ask to speak to someone who has the authority to remove the charge-off from your credit report.
 Otherwise, you face the risk of getting told “no” by someone who couldn’t say “yes” if they wanted to.